 If you’ve found any value in the ideas of modern Stoicism, you have Zeno of Citium to thank.
-The founder of the Stoic school of philosophy, Zeno was a Hellenistic philosopher from Cyprus.
+Zeno, the founder of the Stoic school of philosophy, was a Hellenistic philosopher from Cyprus.
 Borrowing ideas from the Cynics, Zeno believed that man could enjoy peace of mind if only he lived in accordance with nature.

 The ideas of Zeno became very popular within his own lifetime, and Stoicism continued to be one of the major schools of philosophy all the way through to the Roman era.
 These ideas also experienced a revival during the Renaissance as well as in the current day.